 The road that runs West and East — on which the Companions now enter Gateway — is known as the King’s Road.
 It runs from Farport in the west along the length of the cape, through Longview and the Golden Hills, cuts through Gateway, and continues on far to the east across the center of the vast continent.
 It passes through many more towns and cities on its way to the mighty ancient metropolis of Cormar from whence the King for whom the road takes its name still rules, although nowadays, the monarchy has little influence on places so far away as Gateway and Farport.

-Where the two roads meet in the center of Gateway is the Hub, a vast open square except for at its center, where there sits, like a formidable island jutting from an otherwise flat sea of cobbled stone street, a squat, menacing keep ringed by a stone and iron fence.
+Where these two roads meet in the center of Gateway is the Hub, a vast open square except for at its center, where there sits, like a formidable island jutting from an otherwise flat sea of cobbled stone, a squat, menacing keep ringed by a stone and iron fence.
 A few trees grow hunched submissively like prisoners within the tiny enclosed yard, sparse and wan.
 A rounded tower at one end of the building reaches several stories into the sky and is topped by ramparts where a few tiny heads can be seen looking down into the Hub and out over the rest of the city.
 This is Gateway Keep, home to the peacekeepers of Gateway.

-According to the directions Sir Elton has provided, Madeline Le Campe resides in the southeast quadrant of the city, out beyond the central district of Gateway.
+According to the directions Sir Elton has provided, Madeline Le Campe resides in the southeast quadrant of the city, well beyond the central district of Gateway.
 They pass through the downtown area, which bustles with merchant caravans and street peddlers and thick evening crowds, and cut straight across the Hub, passing through the long shadow of Gateway Keep.
-Soon, they enter an area of wealthy residences, similar to the manses of Crown Heights back in Gulfside, but here spread farther apart from one another, with larger yards and more outbuildings and fancier gardens.
-They are outside the inner ring of Gateway’s central district, but stone walls enclose the individual properties.
+Soon, they enter an area of wealthy residences, similar to the manses of Crown Heights back in Farport, but here spread farther apart from one another, with larger yards and more outbuildings and fancier gardens.
+They are outside the inner protective ring of Gateway’s central district, but here stone walls enclose the individual properties.
 Several of the largest have manned guard houses beside formidable wrought iron front gates.

 “Look at these places,” says Jake, whistling.
 “What does this Le Campe trade in anyway?”